geshu18/app/Auto-collection-modules-(Dependencies,-Perf-Counters,-Live-metrics-and-more.).md

 The following auto-collection modules are enabled by default for Asp.Net Core Apps with either `UseApplicationInsights()` or `AddApplicationInsightsTelemetry()` methods of enabling Application Insights.

+RequestTrackingTelemetryModule - Collects information about Requests incoming to your application.
+This module works from subscribing to `DiagnosticSource` events publishing by the Asp.Net Core Host.

 [DependencyTrackingTelemetryModule](https://azure.microsoft.com/documentation/articles/app-insights-dependencies/)

 [PerformanceCollectorModule](https://azure.microsoft.com/documentation/articles/app-insights-web-monitor-performance/) only if the application is targeting the full .NET Framework as there is no perf counter collection in .NET Core